 2. Punishment or public shame.
 Accountability may feel like punishment to the offender, but most measures aren’t punishments in the strict sense.
 The church may require the offender to take part in therapy or addiction treatment, or they may suspend or limit his or her ministry as part of protecting the vulnerable.
 The congregation may not need to know about therapeutic matters, but they absolutely must be informed about limits on their pastor’s ministry.

 3. Revenge.
 Victims and survivors of clergy sexual abuse rarely have any say in how our offenders are held accountable, so revenge plays little or no role in the offender’s experience of accountability.
-To be sure, many of us fantasize about revenge; with my therapist’s encouragement I envisioned deeds I would never enact in life.
-But what we really want is not revenge, but a chance to heal through justice.
+To be sure, many of us fantasize about revenge.
+But what we really need is not revenge, but a chance to heal through justice.

 1. Owning our mistakes.
 Seattle megachurch pastor Mark Driscoll was caught plagiarizing in his book Real Marriage, and his Mars Hill Church admitted to buying a spot for that book on the New York Times Bestseller list.
 What did Driscoll do in response?
 “He owned up,” says blogger Ray Ortlund.
 Not only did Driscoll apologize, but he instructed his publicist to stop using the “New York Times Bestseller” status.
 Even more significantly, Driscoll agreed to stay off social media for the rest of the year, using the time to reset his life, rebuild his family relationships, and renew his work as the pastor of Mars Hill Church.